AzizBahloul/job-recommendation-sys/README.md

 2. **Train Model:**
    Execute `scripts/train_model.py` to compute and save the cosine similarity matrix used for recommendations.

+## Note on CSV Files

+I've kept the CSV files for myself due to their high storage requirements.
+The system can run without these files, as we have the necessary model and processed data files.
+If you need to work with the CSVs in the future, let me know.

 ## Contributing

 Feel free to contribute to the project by opening issues or submitting pull requests.
 For any questions or issues, please contact [Your Name].

 ---

-You can adjust the details according to your specific setup and preferences.
+You can adjust the details as needed for your specific setup and preferences.